joostkremers/lambda/README.md

 (fn (plus5 a) (+ 5 a))
 ```

 `fn` does not require q-expressions, because it is a macro.
 Although Lambda has q-expressions and doesn't really need macros, there is nonetheless a built-in macro type, primarily for cosmetic reasons: all those single quotes are not very pretty.
-Macros in Lambda behave slightly differently from conventional Lisps, however: a macro is a kind of function whose arguments are converted into q-expressions before it is called.
+Macros in Lambda behave slightly differently from conventional Lisps, however: a macro is a kind of function(!) whose arguments are converted into q-expressions *before* it is called.
 Because it's a function, it returns a value, not code.
-(Although the value it returns can be a q-expression.)
+(Although the value it returns can be a q-expression, of course.)

 The conversion to q-expressions is done according to the following rules: